Film: Unexpected and Unforeseen, 2024

 English proofreading: Max Alletzhauser

-In the exhibition at SKF, Pettersson Öberg equally connects to these themes through an ongoing series of paintings, Folded Sheets (2023-), five of which are shown in the exhibition.
-The paintings show forms and structures in paper, textile, branches or feathers, that Pettersson Öberg photographed while travelling in Asia and Europe in the years before the pandemic.
+In the exhibition, Pettersson Öberg equally explores the theme of a ‘before’ and ‘after’ (the pandemic) through an ongoing series of paintings, Folded Sheets (2023-), five of which were shown in the exhibition.
+The paintings show forms and structures in paper, textile, branches or feathers, that Pettersson Öberg photographed while traveling in Asia and Europe the years before the pandemic.

-The video clips in the film are collected during the same period, and shot with an iPhone 11.
-Through a slow pace and a unifying slow camera movement – forward or lateral – the aim is to create a meditative state for the viewer to sink into, a state for reflection.
-What thoughts and experiences do we carry with us from the pandemic and post-pandemic period, and how can we use them to better navigate our way forward?
+All video clips in the film were shot during the same period with an iPhone 11 (or earlier).
+Through a unifying slow pace and camera movement – forward or lateral – the purpose was to create a meditative state for the viewer to sink into, a state for reflection.
+What thoughts and experiences do we carry with us from the pandemic- and post-pandemic period, and how can we use these to better navigate our way forward?

 Unexpected and Unforeseen (2024) was first developed for the course Film as a Research Tool at Linnaeus University/Valand Academy in Sweden, 2023.
-Malin says: ”My aim was to provide a reflection on the years before, during, and after the COVID-19 pandemic.
-A reflection that starts in my own experience of Post-Covid, and moves on to ideas presented by other writers.
-Thoughts and references brought up in this essay are among other ‘black swan events’ (Taleb, 2007), changes in society from open to closed as a result of pandemics (Norberg, 2020), the role of the unforeseen (Solnit, 2005), Buddhist ideas and the Japanese art of woodblock printing (Asai, 1661).”
+The aim was to provide a reflection on the years before, during, and after the COVID-19 pandemic.
+A reflection that starts in Pettersson Öberg’s own experience of Post-Covid, and moves on to ideas presented by other writers.
+Thoughts and references brought up in this essay are among others ‘black swan events’ (Taleb, 2007), changes in society from open to closed as a result of pandemics (Norberg, 2020), the role of the unforeseen (Solnit, 2005), Buddhist ideas and the Japanese art of woodblock printing (Asai, 1661).